How many rejections before I just give up on my book?

 If you've done that and you still BELIEVE in your book, then keep submitting!
 Take rejections as business decisions not as personal assessments of your worth as a writer.

 Who am I to give such advice?
 Brothers and Sisters, I have had over 1,000 (one thousand) rejections of my various novels since I started submitting queries, partials, and full manuscripts.
-The book I have published and the three that are forthcoming were all rejected.
+Several of the books I have published were all rejected.
 I read them again (several times), did revisions, and resubmitted and resubmitted and resubmitted.

 Yes, I emerged from the battlefield bloodied but unbowed--but also with a number of book contracts in my hand!